spcampbell/SweetSecurity/README.md

-## Fork of Travis Smith Sweet Security - Refactoring for Rasp Pi 4 and lastest application versions
+## Fork of Travis Smith Sweet Security
+## Refactoring for Rasp Pi 4 and lastest application versions
+## WORK IN PROGRESS

 # SweetSecurity